beargolden/DP-LinkNet/README.md

 |              | Rank 3   | 70.43 |  69.84 |    15.31 |        |   8.05 |        |
 |              | Proposed | 87.67 |  87.56 |    18.63 |        |   2.38 |        |

-<center>Table 3  Performance evaluation results of our proposed method against the state-of-the-art techniques on the 10 DIBCO and H-DIBCO testing datasets (best results highlighted in bold)</center>
+Table 3  Performance evaluation results of our proposed method against the state-of-the-art techniques on the 10 DIBCO and H-DIBCO testing datasets (best results highlighted in bold)

 | **Rank** | **Method**          | **FM(%)** | **pFM(%)** | **PSNR(dB)** |  **DRD** | **Score** |
 | :------: | ------------------- | --------: | ---------: | -----------: | -------: | --------: |